vivek075/DocumentationSpringDataJpa/README.md

 ---

-In Spring Data JPA, the `@Query` annotation is used to define custom `JPQL` (Java Persistence Query Language) or `native SQL` queries directly on repository methods.
+In _Spring Data JPA_, the `@Query` annotation is used to define custom `JPQL` (Java Persistence Query Language) or `native SQL` queries directly on repository methods.
 This is especially useful when the method name query derivation isn't sufficient for your needs.

 Here's an example of how to use the `@Query` annotation in a Spring Data JPA repository and a brief explanation of its internal working: